autonomio/chances/.github/ISSUE_TEMPLATE/feature-request.md

 #### 1) I think Chances should add...

-*A description of the feature with as much detail as you believe is valuable*
+*Describe the feature with as much detail as you believe is valuable*

 #### 2) Once implemented, I can see how this feature will...